What have we got to lose: Coming to terms with bisexuality

 I have finally started to feel congruent.
 It has taken months of acceptance, therapy and honesty to be able to reasonably casually and confidently drop into an appropriate conversation that I am, in fact, bisexual.
 I recently shared my “Spotify Unwrapped” playlist with a close friend as a way of poking fun at my taste in music.
 He laughed, and called it my “gaylist”, and we laughed together.
 I did not feel offended or persecuted by this comment – I loved it.
 I was able to embrace that comment as being a bit part of my identity, and that I was accepted and loved because of it, not just despite it.
 A tiny, insignificant action with an enormous impact.
 I have also just found the courage to tell someone I consider a close (male) friend that I have witnessed using homophobic language.
 I knew he was not homophobic, but he has never been in an environment where his language has been challenged – but perhaps I’ll save the detail of that story for another post.
 The journey is not over – breaking down the defence mechanisms I have built up over a lifetime to be able to survive a world I didn’t fit into is a long and arduous process.
 I’m not always happy, and I’m not always kind to myself.
 But I am beginning to realise that I have sought out and surrounded myself with the very best of people that have always known – if not always seen – the real me.
 And the love that those people have for the real me keeps me going on that journey, holding my head high as I go.

-LGBT+ Staff group blog
+LGBT+ Staff network blog